stoplightio/spectral/docs/getting-started/3-rulesets.md

 - `spectral:oas` - [OpenAPI v2/v3 rules](./4-openapi.md)
 - `spectral:asyncapi` - [AsyncAPI v2 rules](./5-asyncapi.md)

-To create a ruleset that extends both rulesets, in your terminal run:
+To create a ruleset that extends both rulesets, open your terminal and run:

 ```bash
 echo 'extends: ["spectral:oas", "spectral:asyncapi"]' > .spectral.yaml
 ```

-The newly created ruleset file can then be used to lint any OpenAPI v2/v3 or AsyncAPI descriptions by using the `spectral lint` command:
+The newly created ruleset file can then be used to lint any OpenAPI v2/v3 or AsyncAPI descriptions using the `spectral lint` command:

 ```bash
 spectral lint myapifile.yaml